bitnet-io/bitsparrow/README.md

 ## Configuration

-Sparrow has a number of command line options, for example to change its home folder or use testnet:
+BitSparrow has a number of command line options, for example to change its home folder or use testnet:

 ```
 ./sparrow -h